hibbitts-design/grav-plugin-helios-open-reader/README.md

 ## Demo Content

-The `_demo` folder in this plugin contains a default Helios Open Reader site that can be used as a starting point:
+The `_demo` folder in this plugin contains a default Helios Open Reader site that can be used as a starting point.
+The default demo uses multi-publication mode with two publications:

-- `00.sections/` – Reader home page (`section-list.md` sets the reader title, subtitle, authors, edition, license, and cover image)
+- `00.publications/` – Publications home (`publication-list.md`)
-- `01.section-1/` – Section 1: What is Open Education? (with sub-pages)
+- `01.open-reader-guide/` – Publication 1: Grav Helios Open Reader (with `section-list.md` home and five sections)
-- `02.section-2/` – Section 2: Tools for Open Course Design (with sub-pages)
+- `02.open-education-essentials/` – Publication 2: Open Education Essentials (with `section-list.md` home and three sections)
-- `03.section-3/` – Section 3: Getting Started with Open Authoring (with sub-pages)
 - `readme/` – In-site README page

+A single-publication demo is also included in `_demo/single-publication/` for reference.

 To use the demo content, copy the contents of `_demo/pages/` into your Grav `user/pages/` folder.